MLlm-DR: Towards Explainable Depression Recognition with MultiModal Large Language Models

 \section{Conclusion}

 In this paper, we propose a novel multimodal large language model (MLlm-DR).
-The model consists of a smaller LLMs and a lightweight query module (LQ-former), which are designed to generate explainable evaluation rationales and integrate multimodal data, respectively, enabling explainable and comprehensive depression diagnosis.
+The model consists of a small-scale LLMs and a lightweight query module (LQ-former), which are designed to generate explainable evaluation rationales and integrate multimodal data, respectively, enabling explainable and comprehensive depression diagnosis.
 This approach is closely aligned with clinical needs and holds significant practical application value.
 Our approach achieves state-of-the-art results on two interview-based benchmark datasets (CMDC and E-DAIC-WOZ), demonstrating its effectiveness and superiority.
-The construction of the training dataset is solely based on text, which may result in the loss of fine-grained emotional information from speech and visual cues, leading to potential bias.
-In future work, we hope creating a larger-scale, fine-grained depression label set for speech and visual data to further improve our research.
+Beyond performance gains, this work advances the integration of LLMs and multimodal affective computing.
+The unification of language-driven reasoning and multimodal perception in MLlm-DR provides an interpretable and extensible basis for trustworthy clinical decision support.